-As at 31 December 2020, the Group had 211 employees in total, less than that at the beginning of the year.
-During the year under review, despite the hard-hit main business caused by the epidemic, the Group committed to the stable the overall staff team by increasing the number of positions in the marketing, R&D and planning of content while limiting the number of positions for loss-making business segments.
-In addition, the Group raised the performance bonus for professional positions in sales and marketing and further implemented dynamic performance-related remuneration policies for middle and senior management, so as to intensify the connection between working results and personal interests.
-In the employee trainings, the Group undertook regular professional trainings with media promotion planning, marketing skills, case studies, occupational qualities and others as the themes, to comprehensively improve the employees' professional knowledge and practical capabilities.
-In addition to guaranteeing the mandated benefits, the Group continued to provide festival gift money to the elderly parents of employees, and held staff welfare activities such as parent-child gathering on Children's Day.
+As at 31 December 2021, the Group had 198 employees in total, which was basically the same and slightly less than that at the beginning of the year.
+During the year under review, despite the hard-hit main business caused by the pandemic, the Group, by adhering to the policy of keeping the employee team stable, controlled the number of positions in loss-making business segments, while increasing the number of positions in the content marketing, R&D and planning segments.
+In addition, the Group raised the performance bonus for professional positions in sales and marketing, and implemented dynamic performance-related remuneration policies for all employees, so as to intensify the relevance of working results to personal income.
+In employee training, the Group undertook regular professional training on media promotion planning, marketing skills, case studies, occupational qualities and others, such as the professional sharing session of "Documentary Marketing Value" in cooperation with universities and the "Seminar on Excellent Chinese Traditional Culture" in cooperation with clients, to enrich the employees' professional knowledge and improve their practical capabilities in an all-round way.
+In addition to guaranteeing the mandated benefits, the Group continued providing festival gift money to the elderly parents of employees, and held staff welfare activities such as parent-child gathering on Children's Day.
 In order to align the personal interests of employees with those of shareholders, the Company granted share options to employees under share option schemes.
-Share options that were granted and remained unexercised as of the end of the year totaled 18,492,000 units.
+Share options that were granted and remained unexercised as of the end of the year totaled 17,392,000 units.